perrywmellis/pymks/doc/rst/elasticity_3D.rst

     from pymks.tools import draw_coeff

-    coeff = MKSmodel.coeff
+    coeff = model.coeff
     draw_coeff(coeff[center])

 .. image:: elasticity_3D_files/elasticity_3D_15_0.png

-The influence coefficients for :math:`h=0` have a Gaussian-like shape, while the influence coefficients for :math:`h=1` are constant-valued.
+The influence coefficients for :math:`l=0` have a Gaussian-like shape, while the influence coefficients for :math:`l=1` are constant-valued.
 The constant-valued influence coefficients may seem superfluous, but are equally as import.
 They are equivalent to the constant term in multiple linear regression with `categorical